Document Workflow

 Problem

 API debugging gets slow when every response has hundreds of fields.
 The broken value may be a nested status, a missing pagination link, an error code inside an array, or a request ID that must be compared with logs and response headers.
+A focused expression also preserves the field's location, so you can distinguish two identical values returned under different branches of the response.

 When to use this